Open problems and questions about geodesics: Beyond no conjugate points

 An affirmative answer to Guth's question would mean that the three quantities under consideration all depend on the genus in different ways, and are therefore measuring different features of the surface.
 A positive answer would also show that one can always find a pants decomposition of a closed Riemannian surface of genus $g$ into $3g-3$ disjoint closed geodesics of length at most $C \sqrt{\textrm{area}(M)}$.
 This would precisely give the optimal Bers' constant for a genus $g$ surface.
 Even for hyperbolic surfaces, this question is still open (see \cite{Buser1992} for partial results).

-The question above also makes sense in higher dimensions, but the relation with closed geodesics is not clear in this context.
+The question above also makes sense in higher dimensions.
 In this case $f^{-1}(t)$ would be an $(n-1)$-complex, where $n$ is the dimension of the manifold, and $F$ would measure its total volume or the volume of its largest component.